ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: PRELIMINARY

-Due to the popularity bias in the training data, $\mathcal{R}_i^+$ is extremely imbalanced.
-For head items, $\mathcal{R}_i^+$ contains much more samples than tail items.
-As a result, when we perform updates according to $\partial L/\partial \theta$, the majority of gradients would come from the loss on head items.
-When there are conflicts between gradients coming from head items and gradients coming from tail items, the normal training setting would scarify the learning on tail items to achieve a lower overall loss.
-That is to say, the overall gradient direction is actually dominated by head items.
+In Eq. (\ref{eq:problem_form}), due to the popularity bias in training data, $\mathcal{R}_i^+$ is extremely imbalanced.
+For head items, $\mathcal{R}_i^+$ contains much more samples than niche items.
+As a result, given shared parameter $\mathbf{w}_{sh}$, when we perform updates according to $\partial \mathcal{L}_{i}^{+}/\partial \mathbf{w}_{sh}$, the majority of gradients would come from the loss on head items.
+When there are conflicts between gradients coming from head items and gradients coming from niche items, the normal training setting would scarify the learning on niche items to achieve a lower overall loss.
+That is to say, the overall gradient direction is dominated by head items.

-To address this problem, we propose to consider the learning on each item as an objective and formulate the training over whole (positive) data as a weighted sum of these multiple item-wise objectives: